Awareness of Legal Risk in Midwifery Practice

 Unspl img

 Litigation awareness can be anxiety-provoking and something we would rather ignore.
-Despite this tendency, developing a deeper understanding of medical/legal issues and mitigation of risk in practice can only help with avoiding future involvement with the legal system.
-Basic medical-legal knowledge can be useful.
-Understanding select legal liability concepts, especially in the context of problematic workplace issues, may provide important insight and perspective.
-Knowledge may assist you to make informed choices and avoid the unthinkable; that your care is implicated in death or permanent harm to a mother or her infant.
+Despite this tendency, developing a deeper understanding of medical/legal issues, as well as mitigating risk in practice, can only help in avoiding future involvement with the legal system.
+Basic medical-legal knowledge can be helpful.
+Understanding select legal liability concepts, particularly in the context of complex workplace issues, can provide critical insight and perspective.
+Knowledge may assist you to make informed choices and avoid the unthinkable, that your care is implicated in the death or permanent harm to a mother or her infant.

-There is a favorable legal reality which exists for defendants involved in medical negligence lawsuits.
-In the event that you are sued for negligent patient care, statistics derived from tried cases, and research regarding juror bias, reveal that defendants are unlikely to be found liable by a jury, even when there is strong evidence of malpractice.
+There is a favorable legal reality that exists for defendants involved in medical negligence lawsuits.
+If you are sued for negligent patient care, statistics derived from tried cases and research regarding juror bias reveal that defendants are unlikely to be found liable by a jury, even when there is strong evidence of malpractice.
 In the aftermath of medical negligence claims, injured parties prevail at trial only a fraction of the time (around 30% or less).

 Plaintiffs’ verdicts are relatively rare, even if the evidence supports substandard care.
 Studies of juror bias indicate that individuals may have ingrained points of view and prejudices that affect their understanding of the evidence.
 As an example, it’s not unheard of for jurors, drawn from a defendant’s own community, to be overtly (or unwittingly) sympathetic to local malpractice defendants, choosing to disregard strong evidence against them.
 It is also known that jurors can be reluctant to find against doctors and other healthcare professionals, especially those from their own communities.